ULCH51002 – Introduction to Chinese (A1.1)

 - Co-requisite: Open to students not following Honours courses in Chinese.
 Not open to Mandarin or Cantonese Chinese speakers.
 If you are studying a Modern Languages Degree, either single or joint honours, please refer to the course unit selection guidance, which includes information about eligibility for LEAP units, on your programme structure.

-- Anti-requisite: Students taking the unit for university credit as part of their degree must not have already taken the unit ULCH51010 LEAP Chinese 1.
+- Anti-requisite: Students taking the unit for university credit as part of their degree must not have already taken the unit ULCH51010 - LEAP Chinese 1 (A1).

-- Taught during: Second semester (January to May)
+- Taught during: Semester 2 (January to May)

 Upon successful completion of the course, students should be able to: